python/cpython/Doc/c-api/intro.rst

 .. c:macro:: PyDoc_STRVAR(name, str)

    Creates a variable with name ``name`` that can be used in docstrings.
+   If Python is built without docstrings, the value will be empty.

-   Use the :c:macro:`PyDoc_STRVAR` or :c:macro:`PyDoc_STR` macros for docstrings to support building Python without docstrings, as specified in :pep:`7`.
+   Use :c:macro:`PyDoc_STRVAR` for docstrings to support building Python without docstrings, as specified in :pep:`7`.

    Example::